Definition of hell in English:

 the road to hell is paved with good intentions

-- proverb Promises and plans must be put into action, or else they are useless.Example sentences
+- proverb Promises and plans must be put into action, otherwise they are useless.Example sentences

 - Unfortunately, the road to hell is paved with good intentions.

 - To sum it up, the road to hell is paved with good intentions (of which the peace movement has many) but a lack of action now condemns people to life in its earthly equivalent.